mozilla/pontoon/docs/admin/deployment.rst

    It allows to explain what type of communication to expect and to link to deployment-specific privacy notices among other things.

+``EMAIL_COMMUNICATIONS_FOOTER_PRE_TEXT``
+   Optional.
+Text to be shown in the footer of the non-transactional emails sent using the Messaging Center, just above the unsubscribe text.

 ``ENABLE_BUGS_TAB``
    Optional.
 Enables Bugs tab on team pages, which pulls team data from bugzilla.mozilla.org.
 Specific for Mozilla deployments.